 I absolutely reaffirm that to my right hon.
 Friend, and the importance of ensuring that pupils are back in full-time schooling at the earliest possible moment.
 We will continue to work with schools to bring more children back into that formal education environment as swiftly as we possibly can.

-I echo the thanks to the profession for what they have done so far.
+I echo the thanks to those in the profession for what they have done so far.
 I would like to clarify some of the numbers that the Secretary of State used.
 The Chair of the Select Committee on Education said that there were 700,000 children without devices.
 The Secretary of State said that 100,000 had been distributed with 230,000 still to come.
 Seven hundred thousand minus 100,000 minus 230,000 makes 370,000 children without an internet device.
 Have I got that wrong?
 If so, will the Secretary of State please clarify?
 If I am right, will he explain how that squares with prioritising the most disadvantaged children and learning?

 In terms of the distribution of laptops, we prioritised key groups that we felt were most vulnerable and most in need of them.
 A total of 230,000 laptops will be going out as part of that programme as well as tens of thousands of routers to help children from some of the most vulnerable families, who perhaps have some limited resources at home, but do not have the internet access that they need to access the online learning that we want them to enjoy.

 Many children commute into the Hendon constituency to access the high-quality education provided by the London Borough of Barnet.
 As those children travel by public transport, they will be required to wear masks and take other precautions.
 Will the Secretary of State outline what precautions he believes there should be for children who use school transport provided by the local authority?
 Will they be required to take the same precautions as others by wearing masks on their journeys?
-When they get to school, will they simply disregard those masks?
+When they get to school, will they simply discard those masks?

 People will be required to follow the same regulations on both home-to-school transport and general public transport.
 The approach we have taken to bringing schools back has had safety at its very heart, making sure that classes are in small bubbles to ensure that we reduce the chances of transmission.
 We believe that such a cautious, phased approach is the right one.[Official Report, 15 June 2020, Vol. 677, c.
 2MC.]